 On their own initiative, the Group of Chief Scientific Advisors, adopted a scoping paper in February 2018 confirming their intention to produce a Scientific Opinion on Making sense of science for policy under conditions of complexity and uncertainty.

 The Cardiff Hub coordinated the evidence review report, which was published in July 2019, and is currently working on its dissemination.

 Read more on Making Sense of Science for Policy.

 Sustainable Food Systems Evidence Review

 Academia Europaea is collaborating with ALLEA in the production of the new evidence review Towards an EU sustainable food system, which will answer to the question What are workable paths to deliver an inclusive, just and timely transition to an EU sustainable food system, where possible delivering benefits for health, the environment, and socio-economic aspects?.

-The Cardiff Hub will lead the systematic review for the project and has already put together an advisory group.
+The Cardiff Hub is leading the systematic review for the project and has put together an advisory group.
 A substantial part of the work will be carried out by the Cardiff University Libraries and the Specialist Unit for Review Evidence (SURE).

 The report is expected to be published in spring 2020.

 One of the roles of SAPEA is to strengthen the relationship among Academies in Europe, and to share best practices, experiences and approaches that would be beneficial for the interaction with policymakers.
 The Cardiff Hub took part in two workshops on ‘Best Practices of Interaction between Academies and with Policymakers’ organised in Madrid (September 2017) and Bucharest (October 2017).